Muslim Divorce in Singapore

 Maintenance is financial support paid by one party to a marriage to the other party after divorce.
 It comprises of both spousal and child maintenance.

-Unlike civil divorce in the Family Justice Courts, the Syariah Court will not make any maintenance order for a wife or the children.
+Unlike a civil divorce in the Family Justice Courts, the Syariah Court will not make any maintenance order for a wife or the children.
 Instead, 2 forms of financial provision may be granted to the wife.
 These are:

 - The nafkah iddah.
 This is maintenance for the period during which Muslim law forbids a divorced woman from remarrying (typically three menstrual cycles); and